Better-Design-Digital/medusa-v1/README.md

 This guide will walk you through setting up and running the four applications in the MedusaJS project locally.
 Follow the steps below to get started.
 The project consists of the following components:

-- **Medusa API**: The backend API handling all business logic.
+- **Medusa/Mercur API**: The backend API handling all business logic.
-- **Admin UI**: The user interface for administrators to manage the store.
+- **Mercur Admin UI**: The user interface for administrators to manage the stores, products, overlook everything.
-- **Vendor UI**: The user interface for vendors to manage their products.
+- **Mercur Vendor UI**: The user interface for vendors to manage their products.
-- **Storefront**: The customer-facing e-commerce website.
+- **Medusa Storefront**: The customer-facing e-commerce website.

 Each component can be run locally, tested, and deployed independently.
 Let's get started! 💻